-Learn how to make dill pickles right from your very own kitchen in under 90 minutes that are way better than anything you’re going to get from the store.
+Learn how to make dill pickles right from your very own kitchen in under 90 minutes that are way better than anything you’ll get from the store.

-Now you can top off all of your sandwiches, grilled cheeseburgers and other favorites with this simple pickle recipe.
-If you’re nervous because you’ve never pickled anything before don’t worry as I will take you step-by-step through this easy process.
+Now you can top off all your sandwiches, grilled cheeseburgers, and other favorites with this simple pickle recipe.
+If you’re nervous because you’ve never pickled anything before, don’t worry, as I will take you step-by-step through this easy process.

 How to Sterilize Your Jars

-It’s important that your new jars be sterilized before canning anything and this is the proper way to do it.
+Your new jars must be sterilized before canning anything, which is the proper way to do it.

-- Bring the lids to a boil and then simmer for 10 minutes.
+- Bring the lids to a simmer for 10 minutes.
 Set aside.

 - Boil the jars in a large pot on a rack for 10 minutes.
 Set aside